memcachier/examples-django/README.md

-This is an example Django app that uses [MemCachier](http://www.memcachier.com) to cache algebraic computations in Heroku.
+This is an example Django app that uses [MemCachier](http://www.memcachier.com) to cache algebraic computations.
 This example is written with Django 1.5.

 You can view a working version of this app [here](http://memcachier-examples-django.herokuapp.com).